dhh1128/codecraft.co/coding-standards.md

 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">If you have existing coding standards, look at a few guidelines and decide A) how much technical and business value they provide; B) how easy they are to learn and follow; C) how well they're implemented.
 Do you see any places where you want to adjust?</span></em></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">If you want to create a coding standard, make a list of rules that have a high ratio of value to cost.
 Pick the top 10 (or as many as you can fit on one (1) sheet of paper with a normal font and margins).
 Float a few past other thought leaders.
 Keep the best ones only.</span></em></p>

----

-Wheeljack (2018-06-18 08:16:59)

-I caught this way too late to matter but I would say that the "standard" (because we all know it's not one) should be available not just for new hires but interviewers as well.
-Concealing an insane set of half-baked rules really just wastes competent programmers' time and reinforces the notion that you did this deliberately to trap them.
-Let me just walk out of the interview or turn down the offer before we get to the point and save us all alot of trouble.

-Because the instant some framework monkey struggling with Hello World gets on my case about bracket placement, that's it, I'm done.
-I'll hang around and collect a paycheck until I find something else but you won't get anything of value out of me for whatever time remains.

----

-Daniel Hardman (2018-06-18 11:43:04)

-Agreed!